Zhufan: Administration and politics

-Since the early 1950s, there have been three natural villages in Zhufan: Wang Zhufan (王朱范), Yuan Banlu (袁半路), and Wang Banlu (王半路).
+Since the early 1950s, there have been three natural villages in Zhufan: Wang Zhufan, Yuan Banlu, and Wang Banlu.
 Zhufan is divided into 7 villager groups (the basic managing unit of the village, according to Organic Law of Village Committees): Wang Zhufan comprises villager groups 1–5, Wang Banlu is the 6th villager group, and Yuan Banlu is the 7th villager group.

-In the Chinese mainland, an administrative village serves as a fundamental organizational unit for a rural population, not as part of a system of government.
+In mainland China, an administrative village serves as a fundamental organizational unit for a rural population, not as part of a system of government.
 As a bureaucratic entity, the director of the village committee is a corporate representative and is traditionally called the Village Chief by the villagers.
 The election of the director of the village committee is held every three years.
 Influence over the election usually comes from the township government, large clans, the rich, and even the gangsters.
 The latest election was held in 2011.

 The Chinese Communist Party is the sole legal party.
 Its secretary of the village branch is the supreme leader de facto of the village.
 The percentage of communist party members is less than 1% of all villagers, and most of them are only statistical members of the Party.